StevenLambion/SwiftDuxNavigation/README.md

 RouteLink(path: id, isDetail: true) { Text("Label") }
 ```

-### CurrentRoute
+### Waypoint
-CurrentRoute is an environment value that provides information about the current route of a view.
-It can also be used to navigates the application relative to that view's location.
+A waypoint is a single destination within a route.
+Examples of a waypoint might be a screen, window, action sheet, or alert.
+The last waypoint of an active route is the current destination of the user.
+You can navigate relative to a waypoint using its `navigate(to:inScene:isDetail:animate:)` method.

 ```swift
 @MappedDispatch() private var dispatch